Royal Wootton Bassett: Education

 Royal Wootton Bassett has a secondary school, Royal Wootton Bassett Academy, on the north-west edge of the town.
 There are four primary schools: St Bartholomew's Primary Academy (formerly C of E Primary School), Longleaze Primary School, Noremarsh Junior School and Wootton Bassett Infants' School.

 The town is also home to detachments of the Army Cadet Force and the Sea Cadets.

 Economy

 The town has always been a market town, and hence with many trades associated with farming and agriculture.

 In 1908 Wiltshire United Dairies built a dairy and creamery in the town.
 Merged in 1916 to form United Dairies, in 1931 a private siding was opened from Wootton Bassett Junction railway station to allow milk trains to service the plant.
-Merged into Unigate in 1958, the plant became a key production site for the St Ivel Shape brand yoghurts, before being sold to Danone for £32m.
+Merged into Unigate in 1958, the plant became a key production site for the St Ivel Shape brand yoghurts, before being sold to Danone for £32 million.
 The factory consequently closed in February 2003.
-The site was sold for £19m in August 2004, and the factory demolished in June 2005.
+The site was sold for £19 million in August 2004, and the factory demolished in June 2005.
 It was redeveloped as the Beaufort Park housing estate.

-Disclosure and Barring Service has an office in the town.